timescale/docs/timescaledb/how-to-guides/time-buckets/about-time-buckets.md

 ### Time_bucket in continuous aggregates
 Time buckets are commonly used to create [continuous aggregates][caggs].
-Continuous aggregates add some limitations to what you can do with `time_bucket`.
+Continuous aggregates add some limitations to what you can do with `time_bucket`:

-Continuous aggregates don't allow functions that depend on a local timezone setting.
+*   Continuous aggregates don't allow functions that depend on a local timezone setting.
 That is, you cannot cast `TIMESTAMPTZ` to `TIMESTAMP` within a continuous aggregate definition.
 To learn more and find a workaround, see the section on [time in continuous aggregates][time-cagg].

-Continuous aggregates also don't allow named parameters.
+*   Continuous aggregates don't allow named parameters.
+*   Continuous aggregates don't allow the `origin` and `offset` arguments.
+If you need to set an origin, see [time_bucket_ng][time_bucket_ng-experimental].

 ## Experimental function: time_bucket_ng
 The experimental function [`time_bucket_ng`][time_bucket_ng] adds new features,